It’s the start of the month, so it’s time to catch up on finances.

-Even if your product is 100% guaranteed to give your customer the outcome they desire, the power of loss aversion might keep them from making a rational decision.
+Even if your product is 100% guaranteed to give your customer the desired outcome, the power of Loss Aversion might keep them from making a rational decision.

-This is why it’s up to you to eliminate any perception of losing money (even if it means giving your product away for free… for a little while).
+This is why it’s up to you to eliminate any perception of losing money associated with your products (even if it means giving them away for free… for a little while).